 A student, by voluntarily accepting admission to West Virginia University (WVU) or enrolling in a class or course of study offered by WVU, accepts the academic requirements and criteria of the institution.
 Normally students may finish a program of study according to the requirements under which they were admitted to the program.
 However, requirements are subject to change at any time with reasonable notice provided to students.
 It is the student's responsibility to fulfill coursework and degree or certificate requirements and to know and meet criteria for satisfactory academic progress and completion of the program.
-Students are expected to adhere to academic requirements.
+Students are expected to adhere to academic requirements and standards in all academic settings, such as classrooms, laboratories, and clinics, and during any activities that are part of academic requirements.
 Further, WVU students are citizens of a broader academic community.
 As such, the University expects that every member of its academic community share its historic and traditional commitment to honesty, integrity, and the search for truth.
 To meet these standards, academic dishonesty is prohibited and is subject to both academic and disciplinary penalties.
 Information on these penalties, as well as all associated procedures, are found on the West Virginia University Office of Academic Integrity (https://academicintegrity.wvu.edu/) website.
 Please note that, to the extent there is any inconsistency with the language in the catalog and the BOG Academics Rule 2.5 or the WVU Policy on Student Academic Integrity, the BOG Rule and the WVU Policy govern; please refer to the BOG Rule and WVU Policy for the most current language.